infrahq/infra/docs/secrets.md

 $ export OKTA_CLIENT_SECRET="c3VwZXIgc2VjcmV0IQ=="
 ```

-Then use the name of the secret backend and the name of the environment variable in the `infra.yaml` file:
+Then use the name of the secret back-end and the name of the environment variable in the `infra.yaml` file:

 ```yaml
     clientSecret: base64env:OKTA_CLIENT_SECRET